Background

 Solution

 We built software to control temperatures and humidities, to control the analyzer sampling systems, and to provide the graphical user interface for all monitoring activities.
-We also built simulation models to predict critical variables such as CO2 levels.
+We also helped build dynamic simulation models to predict critical variables such as CO2 levels.

 Results

-The software was installed and worked as needed for the project.
+The software was installed and used for the project.
+This project also inspired our research on HVAC systems, funded by NIST.

 |